ExpressionEngine/ExpressionEngine-User-Guide/source/cp/admin/database_settings.rst

 Here you can determine whether or not Query Caching is enabled for your site.
 Query caching is one of several ways that ExpressionEngine can increase performance for your site.
-Read more in the `Data Caching <../../../general/caching.html>`_ section.
+Read more in the :doc:`/general/caching` section.